 Both motorized and non-motorized hurricane shutters should be used according to their recommended use & care guidelines.
 Similar to other storm shutters, and anything with moving parts, they do require you to take some simple, routine steps to keep them maintained.
 For instance, you should use them periodically (even if they are not needed), inspect them, clean them, and follow other maintenance best practices.
 But when they are properly used and maintained both your motorized and non-motorized shutters will last you a very long time.

 What about repairs?
 Repairs for both types of shutter may be required.
 But this isn’t unique to just roll down shutters.
 Repairs may be needed for any type of hurricane shutter.
 For instance, they may suffer damage during a hurricane.
 Or, over time different components of your shutters may need to be adjusted, repaired or replaced.

 There is one difference in terms of repairs when it comes to electric vs manual shutters.
 Electric hurricane shutters do have additional parts, such as the electrical motors and electrical components, which non-motorized ones do not have.
 So you may need to replace or repair these components over time.

 Roll down hurricane shutters are a great option for protecting your family and property in Cape Coral, Fort Myers and elsewhere.
 You can choose to install them either as motorized or non-motorized.
 Manual roll downs offer the same protection at a lower cost, but they require manual operation.
 Electric storm shutters offer the highest level of convenience and functionality.
 But they come at a premium cost.
 The right option for you will depend on your preferences and your budget.

-If you need deciding on which option is right for you please give us a call at (239) 369-8600.
+If you need deciding on which option is right for you please give us a call at (239) 369-8600 or fill out the quick form below.
 We install both motorized and non-motorized hurricane shutters.
 We also can upgrade your old shutters, and repair and maintain your existing shutters.
-Give us a call or schedule an in-home consultation for free.